robak86/neography/README.md

 you have to decorate it with ```@node('NodeLabel')``` or ```@relation('RELATION_TYPE')``` decorators.
 Additionally each entity class have to inherit consequently from ```AbstractNode``` or ```AbstractRelation``` class. ```AbstractNode``` class provides auto generated unique ```id``` property.
-Abstract classes were introduced for providing types safety for repositories.

 ```typescript